 1. Writing for Social Change: Re-Dream a Just World

-Through a series of writing explorations, and with the inspiration of authors who have grappled with how writing makes an impact on the world, the work we do together offers ideas for and practice in ways of using writing for social change.
-These workshops support us in coming to voice, which is an intrinsic part of the process of overthrowing personal, group and societal censors and tyrants to recover what has been silenced and to empower each speaker.
+Through a series of writing explorations, and with the inspiration of authors who have grappled with how writing makes an impact on the world, the work we do together offers ideas for and practice in writing craft both grounded and liberated.
+The workshops support us in coming to voice, an intrinsic part of the process of overthrowing personal, group and societal censors and tyrants to recover what has been silenced, and to empower each speaker.
 It goes much further, examining some of what is at the heart of writing that can break the social silences, recover people’s history, reveal connections among all things and beings, and re-dream a just world.

 For writers at all levels of experience, across the genres, whether prose or poetry, fiction or nonfiction, hybrid/experimental.
 You name it!